JalpeshBhadra/PID/README.md

 # PID
-PID for controlling 6 DC Motors
+Implemented PID controller to achieve target speed.
+Gains for controller was achieved using Nicholas Ziegler method.